PGSafarik/FoxGHI/README.md

 (e.g. toolboxes) or standalone widgets where it is convenient to use some kind of docking base (e.g. menu).

+  ### 22/11/2022 Matching class names and corresponding files with GHI and Foxtoolkit (within limits)

 ### It will be in the near future
+  0) Versioned
-  0) Docking boxes for FXWindowHeader
+  1) Docking boxes for FXWindowHeader
-  1) Create a documentations for this library
+  2) Create a documentations for this library
-  2) Examples and tests
+  3) Examples and tests
-  3) Versioned
   4) Side bar

 ## 5. AUTHOR AND PROJECT LICENCION: